 Step 10 – Install and Activate the Following Plugins

-Wordpress is a pretty impressive blogging platform on its own, but add plugins, and you have one of the most customizable blogs available.
+WordPress is a pretty impressive blogging platform on its own, but add plugins, and you have one of the most customizable blogs available.
 There are thousands of plugins to choose from that can do pretty much anything you can imagine.
 The plugins we are going to focus on here are those that I feel are essential to any wordpress installation.

 To install these plugins you will need to go to the sites, download and unzip them.
 Then, via FTP, go to the folder where wordpress is installed and go to wp-content > plugins.
 Upload any plugins you want to install to this folder.